logion-network/logion-backend-ts/README.md

 * The [Node](https://github.com/logion-network/logion-node) is the implementation of the chain.
 * The [Typescript backend](https://github.com/logion-network/logion-backend-ts) stores data which cannot be exposed publicly, or which wait legal officer's approval.
 * The [Wallet](https://github.com/logion-network/logion-wallet) is the user application.

+## Docker

+The backend's Docker image can be built with the following command:

+`docker build . -t logionnetwork/logion-backend:latest`

+When building `logionnetwork/logion-backend`, 2 images are required (they are publicly available through `hub.docker.com`):

+- `logionnetwork/logion-backend-base` which comes with a preconfigured Node.JS distribution
+- `logionnetwork/logion-backend-calc` which contains a pre-built `substrate/calc` package

+`logionnetwork/logion-backend-calc` can be rebuilt with `docker build calc -t logionnetwork/logion-backend-calc:latest`

+`logionnetwork/logion-backend-base` can be rebuilt with `docker build docker/base/ -t logionnetwork/logion-backend-base:latest`